S-Spiegl/CV/README.md

 **2016-2022**<br>
 *London Clay Gardens: Founder and owner*<br>
-In 2016 I founded my own landscape gardening business, turning a profit in the first year and growing from there on out.
+- In 2016 I founded my own landscape gardening business, turning a profit in the first year and growing from there on out.
 I took on hundreds of gardens, dozens of regular clients and several large projects across London, building a loyal client base in a short space of time.

 **2013-2015**
 *Grant Writer for the John Rylands Research Institute at the University of Manchester*
 - Copy-editor/copy-writer on several books, articles, and funding applications both for myself and for others.
 - Wrote, prepared, proofed, and edited grants, and coordinated the grant-writing process in general.
-Also responsible for organizing meetings with prospective applicants, liaising with applicants to ensure deadlines are met, and researching potential sources of funding and bringing them to applicants’ attention.
+Also responsible for organizing meetings with prospective applicants, liaising with applicants to ensure deadlines were met, and researching potential sources of funding and bringing them to applicants’ attention.
-- Also carried out promitonal activities, such as maintaining contact with the research office to spread awareness of the Institute and writing copy to appear in research newsletters and bulletins.
+- Also carried out promotional activities, such as maintaining contact with the research office to spread awareness of the Institute and writing copy to appear in research newsletters and bulletins.

 **2012-2015**
 Research Administrator on ‘Arabic Commentaries on the Hippocratic Aphorisms’ Project at the University of Manchester.